markdoc/docs/pages/docs/nextjs.md

 ## Layouts

-To create a custom layout for each of your Markdown/Markdoc files, simply wrap your `Component` within your `_app.js`, for example:
+To create a custom layout for each of your Markdown/Markdoc files, wrap your `Component` within your `_app.js`, for example:

 ```js
 // pages/_app.js